 Okay, here goes – the step by step to travelling with carry-on luggage…

-Prepare – get thee to the drugstore and buy one of those little kits that carry all your toiletriesportable travel in the appropriate sizes.
+Prepare – get thee to the drugstore and buy one of those little kits that carry all your toiletries in the appropriate sizes.
 Even if you use a nickel sized dollop of product, one of those small ones will still last about a week or so.
 If you are going for longer, experiment before going – how little product can you use and still make your skin smooth, your hair behave and your face made up?
 Also, try to find one of these kits inside a ready-made single bag too, so you can just whip it out at security.

 Decide – here’s where you get a little ruthless.
 For a week’s trip, you won’t need more than one or two wardrobe modules to get by.
 That’s one jacket, two bottoms and three tops per module.
 (6 pieces of clothing).
 Even if you pack ten pounds of accessories (one of my favourite options), you’ll have plenty of variety.
 For my most recent trip, I chose clothing that could be easily rolled or folded (and even took some stuff I knew I could iron at the hotel).
 I also chose items that worked with all the other items in my bag.
 To be fair, it was hot at the destination, so things were a bit lighter than if I was travelling say, to Edmonton.
 I also went with a different module structure and chose two sweaters plus the one I wore, four tops plus two tanks for layering and four bottoms.
 I had to ruthlessly cut one of my favourite jackets because a) it was too bulky and b) it would have been too hot to wear it anyway.
 Be ruthless!
 This combination of pieces gave me almost 48 different outfits I could have worn, way more than I would ever need!